 "Now that you have called me baldhead," said St. Peter, "you shall not enter."
 Brother Giovannone said: "Ah, what is that you say?
 I will be }219] even with you!"
 So he stood near the gate of paradise and said to all the souls who were going to enter: "In the name of Brother Giovannone, into my pouch, all you souls!" and no more souls entered paradise.
 One day St. Peter said to the Master: "Why do no more souls enter?"
 The Lord answered: "Because Brother Giovannone is behind the gate putting them all in his pouch."

 "What shall we do?" said St. Peter.
 The Lord answered: "See if you can get hold of the pouch and bring them all in together."
 Brother Giovannone heard all this outside.
 What did he do?
 He said: "Into the pouch with myself!" and in a moment was in his own pouch.
 When St. Peter looked Brother Giovannone was not to be seen, so he seized the pouch and dragged it into paradise and shut the gate at once, and opened the pouch.
 The first one who came out was Brother Giovannone himself, who began at once to quarrel with St. Peter because St. Peter wished to put him out, and Brother Giovannone did not want to go.
 Then the Lord said: "When one once enters the house of Jesus, he does not leave it again."

-The fish-dealer did as he was told; dug, and found a staircase, which he descended, and found a room full of money.
-The fish-dealer became wealthy, lent the king of Spain money, and was made viceroy and raised to the rank of prince and duke.
+The fish-dealer did as he was told.
+He dug and found a staircase that he descended, and found a room full of money.
+He became wealthy, lent the king of Spain money, and was made viceroy and raised to the rank of prince and duke.